Alexandria Lafci: New Story

 In 2014, Lafci met her co-founders at a social entrepreneurship gathering, and they started the non-profit New Story with the aim to build affordable homes for people living with inadequate shelter.
 They applied and were accepted into Y Combinator in 2015.
 Since then, New Story has built more than 2,000 homes across Haiti, El Salvador, Mexico, and Bolivia; it focuses on building clusters of houses and gives full ownership to families.
 New Story has partnered with 3-D printing companies and has stated that they can print a new, 600 square foot home for under $4,000 within 24 hours.

 Hometeam Ventures

 In 2021, Lafci founded the venture fund Hometeam Ventures with the goal of investing into startups in the construction and housing industries in order to close the housing gap.
-The fund raised $18 million dollars, which is one of the largest fundraises for a Black female general partner; a notable investor was Alexis Ohanian.
+The fund raised $18 million, which is one of the largest fundraises for a Black female general partner; a notable investor was Alexis Ohanian.